tantodefi/speedrunLUKSO-challenges/README.md

 ### 🥅 Goal

 - [ ] Can you sell tokens back to the vendor?
-- [ ] Do you receive the right amount of ETH for the tokens?
+- [ ] Do you receive the right amount of LYX for the tokens?

 ### ⚔️ Side Quests